pfsense/docs/source/releases/2-3-5-new-features-and-changes.rst

 2.3.5 New Features and Changes
 ==============================

-2.3.x is a Security and Errata maintenance release.
+The pfSense® software version 2.3.x release is a Security and Errata maintenance release.
 2.4.x is the primary stable supported branch.
 If the firewall hardware is capable of running 2.4.x, consider upgrading to that release instead.